pybop-team/Software-Spec/PRISM.md

 **Audience**

-The first end-users for PRISM will be the MSM and 'intelligent' project teams and PRISM developers -- if it isn't useful for us, then it won't be useful for others!
+The first end-users for PyBOP will be the MSM and 'intelligent' project teams and PyBOP developers -- if it isn't useful for us, then it won't be useful for others!

 **Community and values**

-We aim to build a broad consortium to develop PRISM, building on and learning from the success of the PyBaMM community.
+We aim to build a broad consortium to develop PyBOP, building on and learning from the success of the PyBaMM community.
 Our values are:

 -   Openness (e.g., code is open source on GitHub)